QuakeRider/Teleseismic-Download-GUI/README.md

 - Data availability checks before download
 - Resume interrupted downloads

+## Known issues to fix in a future version
+- Event locations not plotting.
+- Circles on Events pane not displaying as wrapping around planet.
+Some events are out of the circles when they should be.
+- Merge compute ROI center into the Search button so it is automatically calculated.
+- Adding the ability to chose the output file name style.
+- Station symbols not scaling with zoom.
+- Start and End times not carrying over from the Stations tab to the Events tab.
+- Only one provider can be chosen during the download process.

 ## License

 This tool is provided as-is for seismic data acquisition and research purposes.